Hair Growth Education

 Oily Scalp and Hair Loss

-Oil production, irritation, and scalp imbalance can complicate hair concerns and influence how the scalp environment feels and functions.
+Oil production, buildup, and scalp imbalance can complicate hair concerns and influence how the scalp environment feels and functions.

 Section 7